MagnusThome/Capacitive-Rainmeter/README.md

 ## Things to find out

 - Should the sensor be mounted 100% horizontal or should it be tilted slightly?
 Will how it is mounted change if rain accumulates and stays long after it has stopped raining?
+Or does the heater handle that with my currently set temperature?
 Currently it is mounted a bit slanted and it seems to work very well..

 - What temperature is best for the sensor's built in heater to run at?
 I guess the optimal is when it is warm enough to help dry off rain so when the rain stops the sensor will report "no rain" in a decent amount of time?